theGhostJW/webdriver-w3c/doc/TastyDemo.md

 list.
 Most of these are pretty specialized.
 Other options are pretty common.
-In addition to `--wd-remote-ends` and `--wd-remote-ends-config`, there's `--wd-driver`, for specifying which driver to use, and `--wd-response-format`, which is required when using chromedriver because chromedriver is not fully spec compliant.
+In addition to `--wd-remote-ends` and `--wd-remote-ends-config`, there's `--wd-driver`, for specifying which driver to use, and `--wd-response-format`, which was required when using old versions of chromedriver because it was not fully spec compliant.

 Example sessions
 ----------------